daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 if you are presented with the choice to download either a 64-bit (also called x64) or a 32-bit (also called x86) version of the application **always** choose the 64-bit version.

-## Google Chrome browser
+## Web browser

-In MDS we will be using many tools that work most reliably on the Google Chrome browser (including our online quiz software).
-To install it, go to [https://www.google.com/chrome/](https://www.google.com/chrome/), click on "Download Chrome" and follow the instructions on the website to finish the installation.
+In MDS we will be using many tools that work most reliably on Google Chrome and Firefox (including our online quiz software), so we recommend that you use one of these browsers.

+- To install Chrome, go to [https://www.google.com/chrome/](https://www.google.com/chrome/), click on "Download Chrome" and follow the instructions on the website to finish the installation.
+- To install Firefox, go to [https://www.mozilla.org/en-US/firefox/new/](https://www.mozilla.org/en-US/firefox/new/), click on "Download Firefox" and follow the instructions on the website to finish the installation.

 ## LastPass password manager

 Some MDS courses (e.g. the capstone project) use the LastPass password manager to share credentials.
 Although we will not cover privacy and security topics until the second semester of the program, we recommend that you use a password manager such as LastPass to help you create strong passwords and store them securely, and to facilitate online authentication.
 You can sign up for a free LastPass account here: [https://lastpass.com/create-account.php](https://lastpass.com/create-account.php).
-We also recommend installing the LastPass Chrome Extension available here: [https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd)
+We also recommend installing the LastPass Chrome or Firefox browser extension available here: [https://lastpass.com/misc_download2.php](https://lastpass.com/misc_download2.php).

 ## Slack